Fabryprog/docker-spark-cluster/README.md

 ---|---|---
-apps|/opt/spark-apps|Used to make available your app's jars on all workers & master data|/opt/spark-data| Used to make available your app's data on all workers & master events|/tmp/spark-events| Used to save spark events
+apps|/opt/spark-apps|Used to make available your app's jars on all workers & master data|/opt/spark-data| Used to make available your app's data on all workers & master events/spark|/tmp/spark-events| Used to save spark events events/ot|/tmp/ot| Used to save open telemetry collector files

 This is basically a dummy DFS created from docker Volumes...(maybe not...)